chain4energy/c4e-docs/validatorsGuide/Starttestnet/validator-setup.md

 encoded `address` in the `~/.c4e-chain/config/priv_validator_key.json` file.

 ::: tip
-To be in the validator set, you need to have more total voting power than the 100th validator.
+To be in the validator set, you need to have more total voting power than the 50th validator.
 :::

-## Halt Your Validator Node

-When attempting to perform routine maintenance or planning for an upcoming coordinated upgrade, it can be useful to have your validator systematically and gracefully halt the chain and shutdown the node.

-You can achieve this by setting one of the following flags during when using the `ethermintd start` command:

-- `--halt-height`: to the block height at which to shutdown the node
-- `--halt-time`: to the minimum block time (in Unix seconds) at which to shutdown the node

-The node will stop processing blocks with a zero exit code at that given height/time after committing the block.

-## Next {hide}

-Start and connect a [client](./clients.md) to a running network {hide}